Exploring Kiyomizu-dera: Kyoto’s Iconic Temple in the Clouds

 It might not look like much of a waterfall but this is just a small part of it

-Looking down from the main hall’s terrace you’ll see a section of the Otowa Waterfall which Kiyomizu-dera is constructed around.
+Looking down from the main hall’s terrace you’ll see a tiny section of the Otowa Waterfall which Kiyomizu-dera is constructed around.

-I wasn’t able to get a taste of the Konjiki-sui as I was pressed for time, but when you go, you should try it for yourself.
-I guess I won’t get any of the 3 benefits of the Otowa Waterfall :/
+I guess I won’t get any of the benefits of the Otowa Waterfall :/

 kiyomizu-dera okunoin hall